Embassy of Finland

 Do I need a visa to visit Finland?

 Some countries have special relationships with other countries which enables their residents to travel freely between the two without a visa.
-Check if you definitely need a visa to travel by checking Finland’s Ministry for Foreign Affairs page.
+Check if you definitely need a visa to travel by checking Finland’s VFS Website page.

 How can I apply?